 - Serve.
 Stir in cheeses, salt & pepper and red pepper flakes (if using).
 Ladle soup into bowls and top with extra parmesan cheese and fresh basil and enjoy!

 Slow cooker option

 You can easily adapt this recipe to make it in the Crockpot, simply sauté the onion and garlic and brown the meat as directed, then place the cooked ingredients in the slow cooker with the broth, tomatoes, tomato paste and seasonings.
 Cook on low heat for 4-6 hours.
 Add the lasagna noodles during the last 30 minutes of the cook time, then cook until the noodles have softened.
 Alternatively, you can cook the pasta separately.
 Stir in the cheeses just before serving.

-Since this soup is so rich and decadent, I like to balance out the meal with a fresh green salad.
+Since this is so rich and decadent, I like to balance out the meal with a fresh green salad.
 Simply toss mixed greens with lemon juice, olive oil, salt and pepper.
 Feel free to add toppings to your salad such as red onion, cherry tomatoes, and/or croutons.
-Better yet, serve this lasagna soup with my favorite Italian salad.
+Better yet, serve this with my favorite Italian salad.
 Such a perfect pairing!